Are Jesus and God One and the Same Person?

 Example 2: (Father & Son) Are They One and The Same?
 Why?

 Clearly, in the word of God, a father is the source of the son and the son is the lineage or heritage of the father.
-All instances in the Bible of fathers and sons it is never shown that a man was his own father or that a son begat his father.
+In all instances in the Bible of fathers and sons, it is never shown that a man was his own father or that a son begat his father.
 The father was always the creator of the son, the son was born subordinate to the father and received his power, authority, inheritance, etc. from the father.

 We cannot take the common definitions of words (Father and Son/God and man) out of context and bend them just to fit our own personal theology.

-NOTE: Scriptures indicate that God said: Jesus was his son (Luke 3:22; Hebrews 1:5; 2 Peter 1:17) they do not indicate that God said he would “incarnate” himself as a man and then “pretend” to be a son to himself.
-(See also: the common arguments in “incarnation” )
+NOTE 2: Scriptures indicate that God said: Jesus was his son (Luke 3:22; Hebrews 1:5; 2 Peter 1:17) they do not indicate that God said he would “incarnate” himself as a man and then “pretend” to be a son to himself.
+(See also: Common misunderstandings in “incarnation” )

 God gave specific criteria for the sacrifice that would satisfy the redemption of man, the humanity of, not the deity of satisfied that criteria.
 If you dilute the humanity of a man overcoming the same challenges and temptations that we face we lose the significance of the sacrifice.
 It becomes God circumventing the natural order he created and the criteria he ordained, we dilute the sacrifice.
 Jesus becomes a God/Man that never overcame the same temptations we face as human beings because he would have had the advantage of being God and perfect without ever having had the free will choice to submit his flesh to the cross, God did not choose to be sinless, he was never anything but sinless and cannot sin.

 One by Association